MayamaTakeshi/redmine_rt_webextension/README.md

 # redmine_rt_webextension
 Browser webextension to be used with redmine_rt plugin (https://github.com/MayamaTakeshi/redmine_rt).

-This webextension permit to connect to redmine_rt using WebSockets and get events from it.
+This webextension connects to redmine_rt using WebSockets and get events from it.

 This can be used for CTI (integration with telephony systems like PBXes).